-NASA’s Mars rover Perseverance poised for bull’s eye landing on Red Planet
+NASA rover Perseverance lands on Mars in mission to search for past life

 The discovery might also remind humanity that life is not indestructible.
 If a changed environment is what doomed organisms on Mars, it could happen here, too.

-“These types of discoveries have the ability to affect people to their core,” said Kathryn Stack Morgan, deputy project scientist for the mission.
+“These types of discoveries have the ability to affect people to their core,” Kathryn Stack Morgan, deputy project scientist for the mission, said.
 “It becomes something you have to confront about yourself and your species and your place in the universe.”

+Other members of the team had a more quotidian take on the day’s events.
+John McNamee, the mission’s project manager, told reporters Thursday that he slept soundly the night before; he knew his engineers would guide Perseverance to a smooth landing.

+“Then I got up, had a little exercise, had breakfast and landed on Mars,” he said.
+“So, a pretty good day so far.”

 Christian Davenport contributed to this report.